-"Driving organic growth" remained a top-three broker challenge and priority in Q1 2020, though respondent comments about their approach to that particular goal would often refer to COVID-19.
+"Driving organic growth" remained a topthree broker challenge and priority in Q1 2020, though respondent comments about their approach to that particular goal would often refer to COVID-19.
 "COVID-19 will hurt us in driving growth.
 Folks will have to learn to sell remotely to be successful-we will need to learn how to do this," said one respondent from a midsize Southeastern firm.
 Other respondents also expressed the same intention-develop their employees' remote working skills in order to better sell and cross-sell during a pandemic that has forced many employees to work from home.

-"Recruiting and developing talent"

-and "increasing profit margin" were

-the other two broker challenges and

-priorities.
-Here, again, respondents

-mentioned COVID-19 and the resulting

-economic fallout as a motivator for their

-efforts-the recession means many feel

-they need to maintain a healthy profit

-margin, through actions such as smarter

-utilization of resources or even "reducing
+"Recruiting and developing talent" and "increasing profit margin" were the other two broker challenges and priorities.
+Here, again, respondents mentioned COVID-19 and the resulting economic fallout as a motivator for their efforts-the recession means many feel they need to maintain a healthy profit margin, through actions such as smarter utilization of resources or even "reducing resources to less"

-resources to less effective producers," to

-"decreased commission schedules for

-producers not producing at certain thresholds."
+effective producers," to "decreased commission schedules for producers not producing at certain thresholds."

-Top 3 Broker Priorities for 2020 and Top 3 Broker Challenges for Q1 2020 growth pathways and best practices expectations," said one respondent from a midsized Northeastern firm.
+There were a number of strategies for achieving these top three goals.
+One of the main strategies was to focus on bringing in and training younger producers.
+"We are actively growing new talent through recruitment, prospective sales employee profiling and testing, and by a formalized process that emphasizes individual growth pathways and best practices expectations," said one respondent from a midsized Northeastern firm.
 Similarly, another respondent from a large Southeastern firm said they were driving organic growth through "new producer hires," with "more focus on retention/client experience."
 Yet another, from a large Midwestern firm, declared that "Our organic growth is directly tied with a pipeline of new sales talent that have capacity to write new business."